demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 ### cs-malquery-get-request
 ***
-Check the status and results of an asynchronous request, such as hunt or exact-search.
-Supports a single request id at this time.
+Checks the status and results of an asynchronous request, such as hunt or exact-search.
+Supports a single request ID.

 #### Base Command